 If customers have provided their phone number, then a personal outreach to your customers to check the reasons for abandoned checkout and if they need help to complete the transaction could help reclaim the business.

-Checkout abandonment is lost sales opportunities for e-commerce sites and apps, which businesses can recover through proper analysis of customer behavior data.
+Checkout abandonment is lost sales opportunities for e-commerce sites and apps, which businesses can recover through proper analysis of customer behaviour data.

 Analytics can provide valuable insights into why customers abandon their carts.
 A significant number of cart abandonments occur during the checkout stage due to the lengthy process and poor payment experience.